Inhaled Corticosteroids Overview and Practice Questions Vector

 Redness, flare, and wheal.

-Mimics natural diurnal rhythm by giving steroid drug early in the morning when normal tissue levels are high.
+It mimics the body’s natural diurnal rhythm by administering steroids early in the morning when tissue cortisol levels are naturally high.

 14. What does increased vascular permeability cause?